MartinBlackburn/Respond/README.md

 **Content container (.content)**
 This a container that is centered within a .row, given a max-width.
+If you add the class .centered to the .content (.content.centered), it will center align the columns.

 **Columns (.column-number)**
 Columns must add up to 12 or less.
 You can nest columns within columns.